Gremlins: Animatronic Gremlin Head

 Arrival

-We knew when buying this head that, while special, it was incredibly fragile—at times felt like breathing too hard next to it could cause catastrophic damage.
-The Gremlin's ears were folded in, ear armatures were poking out, and the jaw was quite literally falling off.
+When we acquired this head, we knew it was a special piece—but also incredibly fragile.
+At times, it felt like even breathing too hard near it could cause catastrophic damage.
+The ears were folded inward, metal armatures were poking through, and the jaw was literally hanging off.

 Gremlins behind the scenes photo showing a Gremlin with animatronic cabeling